Krobes/gameaffinity/README.md

 ### Symfony

 I chose version 6.4 because it is the latest version in the 6.x series and will be maintained until almost 2027, with additional time for security fixes.

 ### Docker

 Initially, I started deploying my containers using Docker version 23.
-However, after experiencing a security breach through the PHP container and port 9000, I upgraded to version 26.1.3, which resolved the issues.
+However, after experiencing a security breach through the PHP container and port 9000, I upgraded to version 26.1.3 and close ports, which resolved the issues.

 ## Prerequisites